TDow520/Vblog-Site/README.md

  npm run dev
  ```

  This will bring up the site on your localhost port.
-The video should be load in the
+The videos will be brought in later but they are too big to be hosted in github